pupilfirst/wd201-scripts/working-with-npm/about-npm-and-uses/README.md

 # Text

-In this lesson, we will learn about `npm`, the Node Package Manager and how and why it is used in NodeJS development.
+In this lesson, we will learn about `npm`, the Node Package Manager and how and why it is used in **Node.js** development.

 ## What is `npm`?

-`npm` (Node Package Manager) is a command-line tool for installing, creating and sharing packages of NodeJS JavaScript code.
+`npm` (Node Package Manager) is a command-line tool for installing, creating and sharing packages of **Node.js** JavaScript code.
 There are many open-source packages available on `npm`, like packages for working with dates or fetching data from a web server.

 Many businesses also use `npm` to manage private development within their organizations. `npm` is made up of three distinct elements: